-As far as practical use goes, the best way to think about these is in terms of shelving capacity.
+As far as practical use goes, the best way to think about a refrigerated work table is in terms of shelving capacity.
 Each section includes two shelves, so if you know what you'll be storing and how much, you should be able to get a good estimate of how many shelves you'll need.
 If it's drawers you're going for, keep in mind that each drawer will hold a full size full pan or a combination of smaller pans.
 Larger ones will hold two full-size pans per drawer.

 As always, be sure to know how much space you have available before purchasing a refrigerated work table.
 Length measures the top work surface of the unit.
 Be aware that some models have a work station longer than the refrigerated unit beneath it.
 On a 108-inch-long model, the refrigerator may only be 84 inches long.
 For detailed dimensions, be sure to check the spec sheet for the model you plan on purchasing.
 Spec sheets are available on the individual product pages of our site.